qlt315/UCMEC-mmWave-Fronthaul/README.md

 # UCMEC-mmWave-Fronthaul
 Simulation code of our paper ''Towards Decentralized Task Offloading and Resource Allocation in User-Centric MEC''.
 This is the extended version of our previous paper ``When the User-Centric Network Meets Mobile Edge Computing: Challenges and Optimization''.

+Abstract: In the traditional cellular-based mobile edge computing (MEC), users at the edge of the cell are prone to suffer severe inter-cell interference and signal attenuation, leading to low throughput even transmission interruptions.
+Such edge effect severely obstructs offloading of tasks to MEC servers.
+To address this issue, we propose user-centric mobile edge computing (UCMEC), a novel MEC architecture integrating user-centric transmission, which can ensure high throughput and reliable communication for task offloading.
+Then, we formulate an optimization problem with joint consideration of task offloading, power allocation, and computing resource allocation in UCMEC, aiming at obtaining the optimal performance in terms of long-term average total delay.
+To solve the intractable problem, we propose two decentralized joint optimization schemes based on multi-agent deep reinforcement learning (MADRL) and convex optimization, which consider both cooperation and non-cooperation among network nodes.
+Simulation results demonstrate that the proposed schemes in UCMEC can significantly improve the uplink transmission rate by at most 343.56% and reduce the long-term average total delay by at most 45.57% compared to traditional cellular-based MEC.

 **This manuscript is currently in the review process**

-We have designed a large number of portable multi-agent deep reinforcement learning (MADRL) environments of MEC to verify different algorithms.
+We have designed a large number of portable multi-agent deep reinforcement learning (MADRL) environments of UCMEC to verify different algorithms.
 Specifically, The IPPO and MAPPO algorithms are modified based on [light-mappo](https://github.com/tinyzqh/light_mappo).
+Other MADRL algorithms like IQL and MADDPG are simulated based on [epymarl](https://github.com/uoe-agents/epymarl).
+Thanks very much for the contributions of the authors of these repositories.
+Please visit the homepage of epymarl to view specific usage tutorials.

 ## Installation